 Ola, I am Themba Jay.

-A wordsmith.
-I write and edit.
-I speak and facilitate public conversations.
+I write and edit; I speak and facilitate public conversations; I think and consult.

 And long before I knew I was going to write for my supper, from around the age of ten until twenty-three, I was a car and tyre mechanic working in my Dad’s business.
 The experience was like traveling the world while planted in one immersive place.
 The Firm, we called it.
 I met a multitude of fascinating people there almost everyday, learnt a trade, observed how the world works, and spent considerable time with my father.

 I was at odds at the time, though.
 I wanted to play football and wander around with friends.
 My youthful naiveté blocked the clarity of the incredible value that came from watching Dad solve problems in real-time and build businesses.
 I had a front-row seat to an intelligent man.